ZissisM/EnergyCrisis/README.md

-# Electricity Prices, Generation Mix, European Energy Crisis]{Electricity price vulnerability and the consequences of the generation mix in the European Energy Crisis
+# Electricity Prices, Generation Mix, European Energy Crisis Electricity price vulnerability and the consequences of the generation mix in the European Energy Crisis
-#### Bajo, Bento, Kaffine, Marmarelis
+### Bajo, Bento, Kaffine, Marmarelis

 ## Datasets